 Upconversion fluorescence may be strongly suppressed (quenched) by multi-phonon transitions, as these can reduce the lifetimes of metastable levels.
 Fibers with low maximum phonon energy, such as certain fluoride fibers (e.g. ZBLAN fibers), exhibit much weaker multi-phonon processes and therefore much stronger upconversion.
 Such fibers are indeed suitable for very efficient upconversion fiber lasers.

-The term upconversion is also sometimes used for other types of processing which generate shorter-wavelength photons.
+The term upconversion is also sometimes used for other types of processes which generate shorter-wavelength photons.
 An example is the upconversion of infrared photons to the visible spectral range by sum frequency generation in a nonlinear crystal.
-This can be used e.g. for single photon counting at long wavelengths, where no suitable detectors are available.
+This can be used e.g. for photon counting at long wavelengths, where no suitable detectors are available.
 There are also cases where one uses such nonlinear upconversion for imaging e.g. in the mid infrared; the upconverted radiation can then be registered with an ordinary image sensor for near-infrared or visible light.